guillefd/Backup-manager-gcs/README.md

 ###Workflow

-- folder is zipped in a TAR file
+- Folder is zipped in a TAR file
 - MySQL database is dumped and zipped in a TAR file
 - TAR file is prefixed with date and hour
 - TAR file is uploaded to Google Cloud Storage Bucket